sam-jolley/sam-jolley.github.io/_pages/cv.md

   * Australian National University
   * Duties includes: Delivery tutorials and labs, grading assignment and providing feedback, organisation of the course, development of lab and assignment materials
   * Courses: A variety of advanced honours and graduate courses in machine learning.
 See teaching page for details.
-  * Supervisor: The Users

 Skills
 ======
-* Abstract and applied mathematical thinking
+* Abstract and applied mathematics
-* Programming, mainly in Python and PyTorch
+* Programming, Python and PyTorch

 Service and leadership